Diphosphate—serine phosphotransferase

-Thus, the two substrates of this enzyme are diphosphate and L-serine, whereas its two products are phosphate and O-phospho-L-serine.
+The enzyme characterised from Propionibacterium shermanii converts L-serine to phosphoserine by transferring a phosphate group from pyrophosphoric acid.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is diphosphate:L-serine O-phosphotransferase.
 Other names in common use include pyrophosphate-serine phosphotransferase, and pyrophosphate-L-serine phosphotransferase.